The Future of Parent Teacher Communication

 Personalization in Parent Teacher Communication

 Additionally, due to the advanced communication tools out there, teachers are able to send personalized messages to parents about how their child is doing.
-Instead of calling a busy parent only to leave a voicemail, many parent teacher apps are now making it possible to send personalized, secure two-way messaging.
+Instead of calling a busy parent only to leave a voicemail, many CMS features are now making it possible to send personalized, secure two-way messaging.

 Analytics in Parent Teacher Communication